English 108A: Writing Ready

 1. Weeks 1 & 2 : My Learning Profile: Who I am as a learner, and how I came to be this way.
 This assignment asks you to describe yourself as a learner by telling me the story of how you came to be that way.
-Your job will begin with an insider’s look at what you know about yourself as a writer and how you came to be that way; then as we study “learning” over the first two weeks of the class you will extend that assignment in terms of how you learn, with examples of both your strengths as a learner and your challenges.
+Your job will begin with an insider’s look at what you know about yourself as a writer; then, having studied “learning” over the first two weeks of the class, you will write a profile of yourself as a learner, with examples of both your strengths and your challenges.

 Texts: There are no required textbooks for this course.
-I highly recommend, however, a hardcopy college dictionary, and you may also want a handbook like Diana Packer's Pocket Style Manual, or Andrea Lunsford's The Everyday Writer.
+I highly recommend, however, a hardcopy college dictionary.
+You may also want a handbook like Diana Packer's Pocket Style Manual, or Andrea Lunsford's The Everyday Writer.
 These are available at the U Bookstore in limited quantities; you can also order them through Amazon or other on-line retailers.
 For on-line resources, go to OWRC’s resource page: http://depts.washington.edu/owrc/